Personalized Video Marketing in 2026

 Interactive Personalization: Giving Viewers Control

 A distinct approach to personalized video marketing is interactive video, where personalization happens through viewer choice rather than pre-existing data.
+Our guide to interactive video marketing covers the branching design in depth.
 The viewer makes selections within the video that branch the narrative and determine what content they see.

 Interactive video is particularly effective for: